Here's Our Rant About Livent Corporation (LTHM)

 Sponsored

-The average price from analysts is $29.85, which is $8.61 above the current price.
-LTHM currently public float of 160.44M and currently shorts hold a 14.06% ratio of that float.
-Today, the average trading volume of LTHM was 2.71M shares.
+LTHM currently public float of 160.55M and currently shorts hold a 14.05% ratio of that float.
+Today, the average trading volume of LTHM was 2.66M shares.

 LTHM’s Market Performance

-LTHM stocks went down by -3.78% for the week, with a monthly drop of -9.67% and a quarterly performance of -25.96%, while its annual performance rate touched 23.90%.
-The volatility ratio for the week stands at 6.72% while the volatility levels for the past 30 days are set at 6.47% for Livent Corporation.
-The simple moving average for the period of the last 20 days is -7.83% for LTHM stocks with a simple moving average of -10.37% for the last 200 days.
+LTHM stocks went down by -0.22% for the week, with a monthly jump of 0.22% and a quarterly performance of -18.01%, while its annual performance rate touched 31.33%.
+The volatility ratio for the week stands at 7.82% while the volatility levels for the past 30 days are set at 7.19% for Livent Corporation.
+The simple moving average for the period of the last 20 days is -1.30% for LTHM stocks with a simple moving average of -5.44% for the last 200 days.

 Analysts’ Opinion of LTHM